The Vermont Statutes Online

 A town clerk shall keep a book in which shall be alphabetically indexed all attachments of personal property lodged in his or her office.
 Such index shall show the names of the parties to the action in which the attachment is made, the court and date of the court to which the attachment is returnable, and the amount of debt or damages claimed in the writ.

-A town clerk shall furnish certified copies of any instrument on record in his or her office, or any instrument or paper filed in his or her office pursuant to law, on the tender of his or her fees therefor, and his or her attestation shall be a sufficient authentication of the copies, except that the town clerk shall not copy the word "illegitimate" from any birth certificate he or she furnishes.
-Copies of vital records for events occurring outside the State, filed with a town clerk pursuant to 18 V.S.A. § 5015, shall not be copied and certified.
-(Amended 1959, No. 329 (Adj.
-Sess.), § 27, eff.
-March 1, 1961; 1975, No. 8, § 1; 1979, No. 142 (Adj.
-Sess.), § 18.)
+(a) A town clerk shall furnish certified copies of any instrument on record in his or her office, or any instrument or paper filed in his or her office pursuant to law, on the tender of fees therefor, and his or her attestation shall be a sufficient authentication of the copies, except that the town clerk shall redact the word "illegitimate" from any copy of a birth certificate he or she furnishes.

 § 1165.
 Files and records available; when